jyourstone/jellyfin-smartplaylist-plugin/README.md

     </p>
 </div>

-> **✨ New:** Collections support has been added!
-You can now create smart collections in addition to smart playlists.
+### ✨✨ NEW: Collections support!
+You can now create smart collections in addition to smart playlists. ✨✨

 Create smart, rule-based playlists and collections in Jellyfin.